-In response to emerging evidence suggesting screening a high risk population for lung cancer may reduce mortality associated with the disease, the Pan-Canadian Lung Cancer Screening Network (PLCSN) was established in 2012.
-The Network brings together key stakeholders from across the country to promote active engagement and serves as a national platform for knowledge exchange.
-The PLCSN has a mandate to support initiatives that will inform discussions and decisions around lung cancer screening; to leverage expertise in this area; and to make use of evidence-based recommendations that support policy and best practices in lung cancer screening.
+In response to evidence suggesting that lung cancer screening for a high-risk population may reduce mortality associated with the disease, the Pan-Canadian Lung Cancer Screening Network (PLCSN) was established in 2012.
+This network brings together key partners from across Canada and serves as a national platform for knowledge exchange.
+The PLCSN’s mandate supports initiatives that will inform discussions and decisions around lung cancer screening; to leverage expertise in this area; and to make use of evidence-based recommendations that support policy and best practices in lung cancer screening.

 See below for a variety of resources related to lung cancer screening.

 This consensus statement-based framework has been designed as a tool to support Canadian jurisdictions in their deliberations and/or in planning for lung cancer screening by outlining the key elements for consideration.
 Released: September 2014